Danielle222/Thesis/README.md

 Haversine 2.8.0

-## Input files
+## Input
+All files need to be in the input folder
 - The file with Google Semantic Location History data
-  - port-poc-master/data_extractor/tests/data/Takeout.zip
+  - input/Takeout.zip
 - Files with coordinates of public transport station and stop location
-  - stations/Train stations.csv
+  - input/stations/Train stations.csv
-  - stations/Bus stops.csv
+  - input/stations/Bus stops.csv
-  - stations/Tram stops.csv
+  - input/stations/Tram stops.csv
-  - stations/Subway stops.csv
+  - input/stations/Subway stops.csv
-  - stations/Airports.csv
+  - input/stations/Airports.csv

 ## Python scripts
-- main.py
+- main.py <br/>
   Starts the extraction

-__init__.py
+- __init__.py <br/>
   Loads all the files and call the different functions

+- total_activity.py <br/>
+  Calculates the total distance andduration <br/>
+  Count the total number per activity types and missing distances <br/>
+  Adds milliseconds to timestamps that don't have this and counts this <br/>
+    _activity_distance <br/>
+    Get total distance of activities in km <br/>
+    _activity_duration <br/>
+    Get total duration of activities <br/>
+    _activity_count <br/>
+    Counts how often an activity type was predicted <br/>
+    _test_time_format <br/>
+    Adds milliseconds to the timestamp when necessary and counts when this is needed <br/>
+    _test_missing_distance <br/>
+    Count number of times distance is missing from the activity segment <br/>

-station_activity.py
+- station_activity.py <br/>
   Checks if start and end location are public transport locations and counts the errors.
-When not a train station, it will check if there are tram or subway station instead
-    _create_coordinates
-    Transforms the public transport stations and stops to EPSG 4326 and EPSG 32634 _transform_coordinates
-    Transforms coordinates of the start or end location _check_location
-    Checks if start or end location is an airport and counts when not _train_check_location
-    Checks if start or end location is an train station and counts when not _station_different_location
-    Checks if start or end location is an tram or subway stop and counts when it is _airport_check_location
-    Checks if start or end location is an airport and counts when it is

-total_activity.py
-    _activity_distance
-    Get total distance of activities in km _activity_duration
-    Get total duration of activities
-    _activity_count
-    Counts how often an activity type was predicted _test_time_format
-    Add milliseconds to the timestamp when necessary and counts when this is needed _test_missing_distance
-    Count number of times distance is missing from the activity segment

-speed_activity.py
-Check if the travels meet the requirement of the average speed being lower than the maximum speed
-    _check_speed_requirement
-    Counts how often the speed requirement of the activity type is not met _average_speed
-    Calculates the average speed of an activity
-    _test_time_format:
-    Add milliseconds to the timestamp when necessary

---Output file--
-File containing the results of the extraction results.csv
+When not a train station, it will check if there are tram or subway station instead <br/>
+    _create_coordinates <br/>
+    Transforms the public transport stations and stops to EPSG 4326 and EPSG 32634 <br/>
+    _transform_coordinates <br/>
+    Transforms coordinates of the start or end location <br/>
+    _check_location <br/>
+    Checks if start or end location is an airport and counts when not <br/>
+    _train_check_location <br/>
+    Checks if start or end location is an train station and counts when not <br/>
+    _station_different_location <br/>
+    Checks if start or end location is an tram or subway stop and counts when it is <br/>
+    _airport_check_location <br/>
+    Checks if start or end location is an airport and counts when it is <br/>

+- speed_activity.py <br/>
+  Check if the travels meet the requirement of the average speed being lower than the maximum speed <br/>
+    _check_speed_requirement <br/>
+    Counts how often the speed requirement of the activity type is not met <br/>
+    _average_speed <br/>
+    Calculates the average speed of an activity <br/>
+    _test_time_format <br/>
+    Adds milliseconds to the timestamp when necessary <br/>

+- duration_activity.py <br/>
+  Checks if the activity is no longer than 24 hours and counts when this requirement is not met <br/>
+    _check_duration <br/>
+    Checks if the duration is no longer than 24 hours <br/>
+    _test_time_format <br/>
+    Adds milliseconds to the timestamp when necessary <br/>

+- distance_activity.py <br/>
+  Checks if the differences between logged distance and haversine distances is no more than 5km and counts when this requirement is not met <br/>
+    _distance_total <br/>
+    Calculates the total distances of one month <br/>
+    _distance_compare <br/>
+    Checks if logged distance is within 5 kilometers of haversine distance and counts the times it is not <br/>

+## Output
+All output can be found in the output folder
+- results.csv <br/>
+  File containing all the results of the extraction <br/>
+- results_train.csv <br/>
+  File containing all the results of the train <br/>
+- results_tram.csv <br/>
+  File containing all the results of the tram <br/>
+- results_bus.csv <br/>
+  File containing all the results of the bus <br/>
+- results_subway.csv <br/>
+  File containing all the results of the suwbay <br/>
+- results_plane.csv <br/>
+  File containing all the results of the plane <br/>
+- results_distance.csv <br/>
+  File containing all the results about the distance <br/>